National Eagle Center: History

 In May 2007, in a partnership with the City of Wabasha, the National Eagle Center opened 14200 sqft interpretive center on the banks of the Mississippi River on the site of the Big Jo Flour Mill at the corner of Pembroke Avenue and Lawrence Boulevard in Wabasha.
 The facility, designed by LHB, Inc., includes a living aviary, environmental and cultural exhibits, classrooms, auditorium, indoor and outdoor viewing space, and gift shop.
 In its new building the National Eagle Center provides programming on Environmental Stewardship, Native American history, the culture of the region, and the important symbolic role of the bald eagle in the American military.

-Future expansion plans

-In 2016 the National Eagle Center revealed plans for a 15,000-square-foot expansion that would incorporate four historic buildings next to its existing structure in addition to adding an outdoor amphitheater, and more room to take care of the center's captive eagles.
-The expansion will also include additional gallery space to accommodate items from the Preston Cook Collection, over 25,000 items of art and artifacts depicting the eagle in American culture.
-Artworks include an original 1830s prints by naturalist and artist John James Audubon and Andy Warhol's 1983 bald eagle print.

 Facilities

 Aviary and eagles

-The National Eagle Center, which houses both permanently injured and non-releasable bald and golden eagles call their resident eagles "ambassadors."
+The National Eagle Center, which houses both permanently injured and non-releasable bald call their resident eagles "ambassadors."
 The eagles are housed in a climate-controlled interior aviary with glass panels that allow visitors to watch the eagles from a distance.
 Visitors are also able to enter the aviary when permitted.